Juan-Nathan/natural-disasters-dashboard/README.md

 ### Charts
 - **Bar Chart**
-  Shows the **frequency** of disasters per country for comparative insights.
+  Shows the **total frequency** of disasters per country for comparative insights.
 - **Donut Chart**
   Displays the **distribution** of disaster types within each country.
 - **Stacked Area Chart**